tnieuwe/HPAstainR_dev_paper/README.md

 ## Getting Started

 HPAStainR in its current form is a online Shiny app and R package.
-The package is not available on CRAN or Bioconductor, but that is our next step, until then feel free to download the binary from the github or us `devtools` to install it.
+The package will soon be available on Bioconductor,  until then feel free to install it using `devtools` from its current repository up to date repository https://github.com/tnieuwe/HPAStainR.

 Run the below R code to install the package using the `devtools` library.